How to edit the TEI Guidelines

 Each chapter of the Guidelines is stored in a file called Source/Guidelines/xx/YY-name.xml where xx is the language (currently only en or fr), YY is the two letter identifier for each chapter (see Chapter codes) and name is the name of the module being defined by that chapter.

 The file Source/guidelines-xx.xml (where xx is either en or fr) is the ‘driver file’ for the whole shebang.
-It contains system entity declarations for each of the documents making up the P5 source.
-These entities are then referenced throughout the source to embed the required component at the right place.
-1
+It contains XInclude elements for each of the chapters making up the Guidelines.

 - Write a new file saintName.xml containing an <elementSpec> for your new element and add it to the Specs folder.